szaimen/Nextcloud-NAS-Guide/README.md

 How to do this in detail depends on the PC that you've chosen to function as your server
 </details>

+---

+# Basic setup

+## How long will the Basic setup take?
+TODO: add how long it will take approx.

 ## How to configure the BIOS/UEFI?
 You will need to configure your BIOS/UEFI in order to harden security and to make things work.